enebin/Aespa/README.md

 > **Note**: In UIKit, you can access the preview through the `previewLayer` property of `AespaSession`.
 >
-> For more details, refer to the [AVCaptureVideoPreviewLayer](https://developer.apple.com/documentation/avfoundation/avcapturevideopreviewlayer).in the official Apple documentation.
+> For more details, refer to the [AVCaptureVideoPreviewLayer](https://developer.apple.com/documentation/avfoundation/avcapturevideopreviewlayer) in the official Apple documentation.

 ## Contributing
 Contributions to Aespa are warmly welcomed.
 Please feel free to submit a pull request or create an issue if you find a bug or have a feature request.